 1. Get a Multimeter

 To measure voltage, you’ll need a multimeter.
-They’re affordable and easy to find at any hardware store.
+They are cheap and readily available at any hardware store.

 2. Prepare Your Vehicle

 Ensure your car is off.
-This gives you an accurate reading without the influence of the alternator.
+This allows you to have an accurate reading without the influence of the alternator.

 3. Connect the Multimeter

 Set your multimeter to the DC voltage setting.
-Connect the red lead to the positive terminal and the black to the negative one.
+Connect the red and black leads to the positive and negative terminals.

 4. Read the Voltage